dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 This is more likely to occur in private life, which actually happened to me once.
 I found I was being accused of stealing a PS4 in a legally airtight situation, where of course I was not guilty.
 I had 3 minutes to put together a defense for myself between the time that my roommate in Raleigh notified me of the situation -- via text message -- and the time that he arrived at home.
 Very very fucked up, IMO.

+> At this point, if you're an attorney, you may be asking yourself "But, you live together.
+If you two were alone at the apartment when it happened (discovered at 7:30am) then why would this person leave the apartment, 'go to class,' then notify you via text message at 8:30am, five minutes before they return...
+If they discovered it before they left for class, then wouldn't they have mentioned it before they left for class?"

 I'm not sure who did it and I hope it was not some conspired event.
 All I know is that I literally woke up in a scary legally airtight situation of which I had NO KNOWLEDGE -- the only people in my apartment during that time were me and my roommate....
-After my roommate came home, I thought ahead and had an audio recording app ready and my first words were "this conversation is being recorded."
+As my roommate came home, I thought ahead and had an audio recording app ready and my first words were "this conversation is being recorded."
 I was immediately accused of having stolen the PS4 -- with $2000 in the bank at the time.
 I believed that anyone who would steal a PS4 would not want the situation public, so I immediately posted the audio recording on Youtube & Facebook, publicly.
 A really shitty legal defense, by the way.
 If a lawyer ever tells you do do something like this, fire that lawyer.
 And demand your retainer returned.

 > "And that, children, is **why I bought a PS4!** Spite ... **I bought it out of *SPITE!* ** The very next week!
 That's when they released the white PS4.
 I bought it because the PS4 which was stolen was black! :) :) I didn't even want it yet.
 LMAO"